-- a.
-Shopfronts should be of traditional design and appearance, retaining existing traditional and period features and style, especially within the Albert Road Conservation Area.
-Where evidence can be provided,(e.g. owing to the state of disrepair, health and safety or accessibility reasons) existing traditional and period features need to be removed, they should be replaced; - b.
-Signage should, preferably, be painted timber and where projecting signs are used these should be positioned in line with the fascia board and top hung.
-Internal and external illumination of signs should be discreet and not mask architectural details; - c.
-Shopfront fascia signs should be appropriate in design and proportion to the other elements of the shop front and should not have a negative impact on the frontage or amenity of upper floors; and - d.
-Security grilles should be internal and allow views of internal space and lighting, in order to promote active frontages.
+- a) Proposals for new shop fronts should respond positively to the following general design principles: - the shopfront should be designed to complement the overall building; - the shopfront should respond positively to the building's proportions, its scale, and its detailing.
+The building width and subdivision between diverse buildings should be reflected in the shopfronts; - the vertical emphases of the building in window lines, bays, or pilasters should be carried down to ground level through the shopfront; - the shopfront should not extend the full width of the building; and - the main elements of the shopfront should be in proportion to each other; - b) In addition, in conservation areas, proposals for new or replacement shopfronts should be of traditional design and appearance, retaining existing traditional and period features and style where practicable.
+Where satisfactory evidence can be provided to justify the removal of existing traditional and period features, those features should be replaced on a like-for-like basis as part of the overall development proposal; - c) Wherever practicable, signage should be, painted timber and where projecting signs are used these should be positioned in line with the fascia board and top hung.
+Internal and external illumination of signs should be discreet and not mask architectural details; - d) Shopfront fascia signs should be appropriate in design and proportion to the other elements of the shop front and should not have a negative impact on the frontage or amenity of upper floors; and - e) Security grilles should be internal and allow views of internal space and lighting, in order to promote active frontages.